-- Most lawns need to be cut every four to five days, not every seven to ten days, like most of us tend to! - Follow the One-Third Rule: Never remove more than a third of the grass blade. - Don't scalp your lawn if spring rain or vacation leaves you with really tall grass.
+- Most lawns need to be cut every four to five days, not every seven to ten days, like most of us tend to do. - Follow the one-third rule: never remove more than a third of the grass blade. - Don't scalp your lawn if spring rain or vacation leaves you with really tall grass.
 Instead, gradually reduce cutting height to keep a healthy balance between root and blade growth.
-If you keep scalping your lawn, you won't have to mow as often because your grass will die! - Keep your grass tall at 21⁄2" to 31⁄2" to preserve moisture and out-compete weeds. - Sharpen those mower blades with a discount when you take the Get Grassy lawn care pledge.
-Dull blades chew, tear, and rip grass, causing it to die back and be more likely to succumb to disease and pests.
-And you can save on fuel costs by using efficient, sharp mower blades.
-Visit getgrassy. org for more information about available sharpening discounts.
+If you keep scalping your lawn, you won't have to mow as often because your grass will die. - Keep your grass tall at 21⁄2" to 31⁄2" to preserve moisture and out-compete weeds. - Sharp blades make a difference.
+Dull blades use more gasoline, and they chew and rip grass so that it is more likely to succumb to heat and drought stress.
+Your mower blades should be sharpened 1-3 times/year and replaced if bent, chipped, or cracked.